2. Development and Review

 (ii) Consultation with individual students by email, with responses to be sent to Student Academic Representatives for a collective discussion at SSCC;

 (iii) Consultation with individual students by email, requiring agreement by all students.

 6. In cases where option modules may not be offered due to insufficient interest or staff unavailability, this must be made clear to students in published information, and students must be advised of any changes to available modules as soon as possible so that they can choose an alternative.
 This will be made clear to students in departmental handbooks, which included a common statement at university level.

 7. The UK Quality Code for Higher Education requires degree awarding bodies to provide definitive information about their awards.
 This is provided in the programme specification, which provides details of the knowledge, understanding, skills and other attributes that students will have developed on successful completion and the teaching and assessment activities that support their learning.

-8. Departments are responsible for maintaining programme specifications online, and will review their accuracy as part of the Annual Monitoring of Taught Schemes.
+8. Academic Registry is responsible for maintaining programme specifications online, and departments will review their accuracy as part of the Annual Monitoring of Taught Schemes.
 The programme specifications will also be subject to external scrutiny as part of the Periodic Review of Schemes.

 9. A template is provided for their initial development and approval as part of scheme approval or Periodic Scheme Review.
-For schemes with an integrated year in industry, a separate template is provided which includes generic learning outcomes.
+For schemes with an integrated year in industry or year aborad study, a separate template is provided which includes generic learning outcomes.
 These are published in Section 2.12 of the AQH.
 Guidelines for writing programme specifications have been prepared by QAA: